Swim safe for schools

 Beach safety advice provided by qualified lifeguards on land.

 Up to 30 minutes in-water tuition with qualified instructors.

 All the right kit for swimming outdoors (including swimming hats, wetsuits, and swimming aids).

 Swim Safe is open to children aged 7-14.

-To take part, they must be able to swim a minimum of 25 metres unaided.
+To take part, they must be able to swim a minimum of 25m.
 This is usually achieved around Stage 4 of Swim England's Learn to Swim Pathway.

-A teacher must be present throughout the session to act as the children’s guardian.
+A parent, guardian or teacher must be present throughout the session.

 Whether by the sea, river or lake, the skills involved in safe outdoor swimming are different to those indoors, where most swimming lessons take place.

 Swim England and the RNLI are working with the national governing bodies for swimming in Scotland, Wales and Northern Ireland – along with local partners – to make Swim Safe sessions available to more children around the UK.